Chocolate-covered raisin

 Chocolate-covered raisins are a candy consisting of individual raisins coated in a shell of milk, dark or white chocolate.

 Varieties and brands

-In some countries, they are also known as Raisinets, which is the earliest and one of the most popular brands of the product, currently made by Ferrara, a subsidiary of Ferrero SpA.
+In the United States, they are also known as Raisinets, which is the earliest and one of the most popular brands of the product, currently made by Ferrara, a subsidiary of Ferrero SpA.
 Raisinets were introduced in the United States in 1927 by the Blumenthal Chocolate Company.
 Ferrero acquired the brand in 2018 from Nestlé, who had briefly expanded the brand to include milk chocolate-covered dried cranberries and dried cherries from late 2009 through 2013.
 A large number of other brands also exist, including: